Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Introduction

 Two particularly powerful Spectre variants are Spectre BTB~\cite{KocherHFGGHHLM019}, which exploits indirect branch target speculation to jump to arbitrary addresses, and Spectre RSB~\cite{KoruyehKSA18, MaisuradzeR18}, which exploits return address speculation.
 These variants can be used to speculatively hijack control flow and then exploit arbitrary gadgets in the code to leak secrets~\cite{BhattacharyyaSK20}.
 Low-overhead mitigations against these variants can benefit from existing control-flow integrity (CFI)~\cite{AbadiBEL09, BurowCNLFBP17} features in modern processors.
 In particular, Intel CET~\cite{CET} supports CFI protection both for forward control-flow edges (e.g. indirect jumps) via Indirect Branch Tracking (IBT) and also for backward edges (shadow stack for return addresses).
 These hardware CFI features were originally introduced to defend against hijacking control-flow using memory corruption~\cite{CET, GaidisMSMAK23}, but were later also applied to mitigate speculative control-flow hijacking~\cite{GaidisMSMAK23, KoruyehSKSA20, MosierNMT24, NarayanDMCJGVSS21}.
 In response to such defenses~\cite{MosierNMT24}, Intel updated its CET documentation~\cite{CETspec}, confirming that the CET implementation in some of its current processors (including products like Alder Lake-N and Arizona Beach) and the intended long-term direction for CET is to also provide security under speculation.

 Yet some of this previous work using CET~\cite{GaidisMSMAK23,KoruyehSKSA20} disregards that Spectre has a different attacker model than memory corruption.
 In particular, even the most fine-grained forward-edge CFI defenses against memory corruption~\cite{GaidisMSMAK23} have to statically {\em overapproximate} the set of possible targets of indirect calls and then dynamically check that each call goes to a target in the corresponding set.
 Directly applying this technique to defend against Spectre BTB preserves this approximation aspect~\cite{GaidisMSMAK23, KoruyehSKSA20}, which allows clever attackers to still circumvent these defenses in practice~\cite{WiebingTBG24}.
-Even Serberus~\cite{MosierNMT24}, which is designed to fully prevent Spectre BTB attacks, does not avoid overapproximation, which in the end leads to complex enforcement (\EG procedure-private stacks, register cleaning) and limitations (\EG secrets can't be passed by value).
+Even Serberus~\cite{MosierNMT24}, which is \newreviews[REQ3]{a complete defense against Spectre BTB (and RSB)}\removereviews{designed to fully prevent Spectre BTB attacks}, does not avoid overapproximation, which in the end leads to complex enforcement (\EG procedure-private stacks, register cleaning) and limitations (\EG secrets can't be passed by value).

+\newreviews[REQ2]{ Moreover, the CET shadow stack does not provide perfect protection against Spectre RSB, even when also setting the {\tt RRSBA\_DIS\_U} flag, which disables return address prediction using the BTB.
+As noticed by the authors of Serberus~\cite{MosierNMT24}, some Spectre RSB misspeculation is still possible, with returns being able to speculatively jump to the instruction immediately following an arbitrary program call.
+This overapproximation also adds to the complexity and limitations of Serberus.}